jspades93/The_Matrix_E-Commerce/README.md

   Ever wanted to learn how to cook, build a rocketship, code, or even dodge bullets?

 # Contributing
-  I am looking for contributions to an idea I have for an e-commerce website that is similar to how Neo in the first matrix was able to learn kung fu by having a program installed in his brain.
+  I am looking for contributions to an idea I have for an e-commerce website that is similar to how Neo in the first film was able to learn kung fu by having a program installed in his brain.

 ![Neo](https://media.giphy.com/media/3o7btNhMBytxAM6YBa/giphy.gif)